 Endobronchial ultrasound-guided transbronchial needle aspiration is a special technique used to take samples of body tissue from inside the chest.
 It is also known as EBUS TBNA for short.
 The procedure is carried out using a special kind of bronchoscope.
 This is a thin flexible kind of 'telescope' which passes through the mouth and into the airways.
 The bronchoscope (often shortened to 'scope') allows doctors to see inside the lungs and carry out the procedure.

 Endobronchial means from inside or within the bronchus.
-The bronchi (the term for two bronchus) are large tube-like airways.
+The bronchi (the plural of bronchus) are large tube-like airways.
 They take air from the windpipe (trachea) to the smaller airways, called the bronchioles.
 During the procedure ultrasound is used to help the doctor doing the test see the structures just outside the airways.
 This gives the test the first part of its name.
 The scope also contains a very fine needle.
 This needle is used to take samples of body tissue by pushing through the bronchus to the tissue on the other side.
 The needle holds the sample of tissue; this is called aspiration.
 Transbronchial means across the bronchus, giving the name transbronchial needle aspiration.

 What is endobronchial ultrasound-guided transbronchial needle aspiration used for?

 EBUS TBNA allows doctors to take samples of tissue without having to do an operation.
 It is used to take tissue samples from an area of the body called the mediastinum.
 The mediastinum is part of the chest and contains the heart, thymus, gullet (oesophagus), windpipe (trachea) and various nerves and lymph nodes.
-This area of the body is normally very difficult to get access to, which is why EBUS TBNA is such a useful procedure.
+This area of the body is normally very difficult to reach, which is why EBUS TBNA is such a useful procedure.

 It may be used to: